-In the 2019-2020 MS4 Permit cycle, JTCC has selected one strategy from the list in Table 1 to further reduce the load of bacteria to the MS4.
-Because wildlife is deemed a potential source of E.coli, JTCC is including in an educational brochure information on how the public can reduce food sources accessible to urban wildlife and a prohibition that bans feeding of the birds to improve the water quality of the local waterways.
+During the 2018 - 2023 MS4 Permit cycle, BCC selected one strategy from the list in Table 1 to further reduce the load of bacteria to the MS4.
+Because wildlife was deemed a potential source of E.coli, BCC included educational information on a scrolling slide on TVs placed in heavy trafficked areas informing it's public that the Chester Campus drains to the James River which is impaired for bacteria, and that the pollutant sources of bacteria are wildlife, livestock, pet waste, sanitary sewer overflows and combined sanitary and storm sewer systems.
+In addition, BCC included how the public can reduce food sources accessible to urban wildlife by not feeding the groundhogs and birds on campus to not encourage their presence on campus in order to improve the water quality of the local waterways.